Estadio Azteca: Name

 The name "Azteca" is a tribute to the Aztec heritage of Mexico City.
 The stadium is currently owned by Mexican multimedia conglomerate Televisa.
 In January 1997, Televisa officially changed the stadium's name to Estadio Guillermo Cañedo, in tribute to Guillermo Cañedo de la Bárcena, a top network executive, former Mexican Football Federation president, and a prominent member of the FIFA executive committee who had died earlier that month.
 After the change proved to be unpopular with the public, Televisa returned to referring to it solely as Estadio Azteca.
 The stadium is also referred to by the nickname "Coloso de Santa Úrsula" ("Colossus of Santa Ursula"), due to its large structure and Santa Úrsula referring to the suburb where the stadium is located.

-On 14 March 2025, Banorte bought the naming rights to the stadium and renamed it Estadio Banorte which helped fund the renovations for the 2026 FIFA World Cup.
+On 14 March 2025, Banorte bought the naming rights to the stadium, which helped fund the renovations for the 2026 FIFA World Cup, and renamed it Estadio Banorte.
 The name was immediately met with overwhelming negative reception.
-During the 2026 FIFA World Cup, the stadium will be called "Estadio Ciudad de México" in accordance with FIFA's policy on corporate sponsored names.
+During the 2026 FIFA World Cup, the stadium was called "Mexico City Stadium" (Estadio Ciudad de México) in accordance with FIFA's policy on corporate sponsored names.

-Access and entrance
+Access, transportation, and entrance

 It is served by Estadio Azteca station on the Xochimilco Light Rail line.
-This line is an extension of the Mexico City metro system which begins at Metro Tasqueña station and ends in the Xochimilco Light Rail Station.
+This line is an extension of the Mexico City Metro system which begins at Tasqueña light rail station station—connecting with the metro at the Tasqueña metro station—and ends in the Xochimilco light rail station.
+A bikeway, named Ciclovía La Gran Tenochtitlán, services the area.
+A nearby transportation hub, CETRAM Huipulco (es), offers local city bus routes.
 Tickets are available up until kick-off times from the ticket office which is located at the front of the stadium, located towards the exit ramps from the Azteca station.
 Prices start from as little as MXN$100 (about US$5 as of 2016), and could cost up to MXN$500 (about US$26 as of 2016) for more high-profile matches.